MTHS-TSA/TSA-Reference/highschool/cybersecurity-hs.md

 ---
 layout: default
-title: Cybersecurity HS
+title: Cybersecurity HS [Removed]
 parent: High School Competitions
 ---

-# Cybersecurity HS
+# Cybersecurity HS [Removed]
 {: .no_toc }

+Note: Cybersecurity HS was removed following the 2022 national conference.
+Thank you for all the memories; may we advocate for cyber events in the future

+~ jnac

 ## Table of Contents
 {: .no_toc .text-delta }